Chalk Painting Tutorial

 As promised, very little prep is needed.
 Use a moist cloth and remove all dust and dirt.
 Make sure there is no oil from treatment products like furniture oil.
 If your piece has loose old paint you should do a little sanding.
 Otherwise, there is no need to remove old paint.
 In fact, if you will be distressing later these other layers of paint will add fun character to your piece.

-Let your first coat dry minimally 2 hours.
+Let your first coat dry minimally two hours.
 Take a nice lunch break, rest your arm, and go back for coat #2.

 Follow the same for your second coat.
 Watch for drips and make sure your coverage is good.
-For all my chalk painting projects 2 coats have been enough.
+For all my chalk painting projects, two coats have been enough.
 We usually use CeCe Caldwell, Amy Howard, Annie Sloan, or The American Paint Company.
 They run about $36.00 per quart.
-Pricey we know, but it goes a long way, and when you consider you are repurposing old pieces instead of buying new furniture it’s a STEAL!
+Pricey we know, but it goes a long way, and when you consider you are repurposing old pieces instead of buying new furniture it’s a steal.

 There are two main types of distressing, wet and dry.
 Wet is done with a moistened lint-free cloth and dry is with sandpaper.